isc-projects/kea/doc/sphinx/kea-messages.rst

     %1: Expression '%2' evaluated to %3

-This error message indicates that there a problem was encountered while evaluating an expression of a client class that was marked as required.
+This error message indicates that there a problem was encountered while evaluating an expression of a required client class that was marked as required.
 A description of the problem is printed.

 DHCP4_REQUIRED_CLASS_EVAL_RESULT